Supporting Stewardship of Coastal Ecosystems

 Aliya Satku is the Urban Coast Institute’s administrative assistant.
 Aliya joined the UCI with over 20 years of experience in office administration, sales and customer service for organizations including the Renew Jersey Stronger Program, YMCA of Monmouth County and Ray Catena Motor Corp.
 Aliya enjoys photography, documentaries, health and wellness topics, and a happy cup of coffee.
 She loves being a global citizen of this beautiful planet earth and has full faith that humanity is going to get it right.
 Originally from Debar, Macedonia, she now resides in Howell.

-Karl Vilacoba is the Urban Coast Institute’s Communications Director and the communications lead/project manager for the Mid-Atlantic Ocean Data Portal.
+Karl Vilacoba is the Urban Coast Institute’s Communications Director and the project manager for the Mid-Atlantic Ocean Data Portal.
 Prior to joining the UCI, Karl worked for the North Jersey Transportation Planning Authority, where he oversaw a variety of public outreach efforts and served as managing editor of InTransition, a national transportation magazine published in partnership with the New Jersey Institute of Technology.
 Karl previously spent a decade as a news reporter and editor for newspapers in the Jersey Shore area and at USA Today’s Manhattan Bureau.
-A lifelong Shore resident, Karl also served for several years as a member of the Lake Como Unified Planning & Zoning Board and the borough’s Environmental Commission.
+A lifelong Shore resident, Karl also served for several years as a member of the Lake Como Environmental Commission and Unified Planning & Zoning Board, helping guide the borough’s recovery after Superstorm Sandy.